gmontana/DecodingViewerEmotions/README.md

 ### Data Availabilty

 Given the dataset's substantial volume, both video excerpts and model weights are hosted externally.
-To access them for research purposes, contact Giovanni Montana at g.montana@warwick.ac.uk with your affiliation details.
+To access them for research purposes, contact Professor Giovanni Montana (University of Warwick, UK) at g.montana@warwick.ac.uk with your affiliation details.
 A download link will be provided.

 ## Dataset Access Disclaimer